 Starting a walking routine or new walking route can feel invigorating and exciting.
 That feeling may start to wear off after a while leaving you less motivated to keep it up.
+Walking should be fun and interesting in addition to being great for your health.
 You can keep your tried and true walking route fun and interesting by keeping your eyes open and by using some strategy and imagination.

 Note: If you haven’t downloaded the Pacer app yet, download Pacer for free (on mobile)!

 You’ll probably see a lot of interesting people during your walk.
 Put a different spin on people watching by creating stories for the people you see.
 Make up backstories, dreams, jobs, or even whole lives to the people you see.
 You can let your imagination take you anywhere.

 Pay attention to the people around you and try to give out 10 compliments on each walk.
 You can brighten someone’s day with just a smile or a wave to a person who you see every day on your walk.
 You’ll find your walk will be less boring, with the added benefit of making someone else’s day a little brighter.
 Giving compliments makes you feel happier too!
 If you’re naturally shy or if there’s a safety issue, you can always just think of compliments you could give without actually doing it.
 You’ll still feel great!